Interim Constitution

 Interim Period Technical Rollout:

-• A subsequent hard fork, ratified by the Constitutional Committee and SPOs, shortly after the Chang Hard Fork, will enable the four remaining CIP-1694 governance actions: "treasury withdrawals", "motion of no-confidence", "update constitutional committee and/or threshold and/or terms", and "update to the constitution or proposal policy".
+A subsequent hard fork, ratified by the Constitutional Committee and SPOs, shortly after the Chang Hard Fork, will enable the four remaining CIP-1694 governance actions: "treasury withdrawals", "motion of no-confidence", "update constitutional committee and/or threshold and/or terms", and "new constitution or guardrails script".
 At this point, DRep voting will be enabled and staking rewards can only be withdrawn if the Ada holder has delegated their vote (including to the pre-defined Abstain/No Confidence voting options).

 INTERIM-01 (x) To provide sufficient time for DReps to register and campaign and for Ada holders to choose their initial voting delegations, at least 18 epochs (90 days, or approximately 3 months) must elapse after the Chang hard fork before the subsequent hard fork can be ratified.
 Once the subsequent hard fork is enacted, DRep voting can occur as described in CIP-1694.